aliutkus/torchinterp1d/README.md

 ## Installation

-The CUDA `interp1d` function depends on the [torchsearchsorted](https://github.com/aliutkus/torchsearchsorted) repository.

-If not installed, you must:
-1. Clone that repo through `git clone git@github.com:aliutkus/torchsearchsorted.git`
-2. Go in the corresponding directory of that repo and launch `python setup.py install`.

-Then, type `pip install -e .` in the root folder of this repo.
+Type `pip install -e .` in the root folder of this repo.

 ## Usage